hassansuhaib/100-days-of-code/log.md

 ### Day 91: May 13, 2020.

 **Today's Progress:**
 Spent the whole day practicing SQL by solving Problem Set 7: Movies of @cs50.
 I've gotten so much better.

+### Day 92: May 14, 2020.

+**Today's Progress:**
+- Finished Problem Set 7 of #cs50 in SQL
+- Learned how to work with SQL in Python using sqlite3
+- Learned some CSS positioning and converted a website from Bootstrap 4 to pure CSS